unepwcmc/ProtectedPlanet/docs/dead-code.md

 Sections 1, 2, 5 and 7 touch import, CMS, stats and the worker fleet respectively, so each deserves its own PR rather than one sweeping cleanup commit.

-## The one question that unblocks the most
+## The one question that unblocks the most — ✅ ANSWERED

-**Does production still deploy via Capistrano?** A single answer settles sections 1, 7 and 9 — the WDPA S3 import chain, the entire `import` Sidekiq queue and its dedicated container, `config/deploy/*`, and 10 gems.
-Everything else in this document can be actioned without it.
+**Does production still deploy via Capistrano?** Answered 2026-08-28: production is moving to Kamal, so Capistrano goes.
+That released sections 1, 7 and 9 — the WDPA S3 import chain, the entire `import` Sidekiq queue and its dedicated container, `config/deploy/*`, and 14 gems (not 10) — all done in wave 5.

+**The one thing still outstanding is its consequence:** there is no Kamal *production* destination yet.
+Both Kamal configs target staging.
+That has to exist before production can be deployed again.

 *(The audit's second open question — "what replaces Jenkins as test CI?" — has been answered: `.github/workflows/test.yml`.)*